Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 I still don’t believe in reusable launchers, too many have to be checked and changed during landing,

-that’s for sure ... it only remains: “wave your hand, spit on Space and grind!
-And trade potatoes ... if they allow ...
-When designing reusable spacecraft, it is imperative to integrate a self-diagnosis system in various modes with the function to turn off emergency units and intelligent conversion operating modes of reserve units.
-It is not necessary to return devices using rocket engines and leave fuel for this.
+then exactly... all that remains is: "give up, spit on Space and grind it up!
+And sell potatoes... if they allow...
+When designing reusable spacecraft, it is imperative to integrate a self-diagnostic system in various modes with the function of disabling emergency units and intelligently converting the operating modes of reserve units.
+Returning the devices using rocket engines and leaving fuel for this is not necessary.
 You can "think up" something else!
-At least use the methods of controlled planning with air erehvatom sea ... "finish" ... etc.
+At least use the methods of controlled planning with air interception... sea "finish"... etc.

 4. +4